crpmax/mc-bots/README.md

 - ✅ Receive colored or noncolored chat
 - ✅ Set connection delay
 - ✅ Set message or command on join
-- ✅ Generate random or real looking nicknames
+- ✅ Generate random or real looking nicknames or load from file

 ## 📖 Usage
 Minimal Java version: 8